Reset Sort by DateSort by Location

 Help Us Grow Our Forest at Richmond Beach Saltwater Park

-Enjoy the panoramic views of Puget Sound and the Olympic Mountains while helping to water trees and shrubs in native habitat restoration areas.
-We use an innovative irrigation system that saves water and keeps our plants healthy during the summer.
-It’s simple and can be used in home gardens – we can show you how.
+Enjoy the panoramic views of Puget Sound and the Olympic Mountains while removing noxious weeds and helping to water trees and shrubs in native habitat restoration areas.
+We use an innovative irrigation system that saves water and keeps our plants healthy during the hot summer months.
+It’s simple and can be used in home gardens, too.
 Everyone who comes to help restore nearshore habitat at the park is appreciated!
-No experience is necessary; just an interest in working together and having fun restoring native habitat.
+No experience is necessary; just an interest in working together and having fun while restoring native habitat.
 We provide all tools and work gloves.
 (You are welcome to bring your own if you wish). more

 Hamlin Forest Restoration - get dirty, learn new skills and have fun